TechnicalOutcast/technicaloutcast.github.io/_posts/2023-12-17-MongoDB-Investigating-Security-Incident.md

 ---
 layout: default
-title: The RSS Archives&#58; MongoDB Investigating Security Incident
+title: MongoDB Investigating Security Incident
 image: /images/news_recaps.jpg
 categories: blog
-tags: blog artificial-intelligence RSS OpenAI
+tags: blog RSS OpenAI data-breach ransomware identity
 date: 2023-12-17
 permalink: /blog/:year/:month/:day/:title/
-description: Here is a brief recap of the items in my RSS feed.
+description: Today's news centers on the MongoDB incident and a ransomware attack at a law firm.
 ---

-The RSS Archive is a log of the things I've come across in my RSS feeds.
-It could be news, code, scripts, etc. Sometimes, the roll-up might include social media posts.
-It just depends on what I am reading, and my mood at the moment.
-Along with an overview and summary of a given article (provided in part by my experiments with OpenAI and Generative AI application building), I've also included some personal thoughts.

-Feel free to share feedback with me on social media, [I'm easily found](https://technicaloutcast.com/about/).
+Todays' news items are a mix of trust and identity, as well as a nifty tool for researchers.
+Clearly the main item is the MongoDB incident, but all of the items seem to fall under a common theme.
+Looks like we'll be ending the year on a bit of a down note in the defensive security sector.

 <hr>
 ### Otis data breach cries out for basic security fixes